hillerlab/TOGA/README.md

 ```

 Since the merged file could be huge you can index it.
-It could also be helpful if you like to plot numerous genes.
+It would also be helpful if you plan to plot numerous genes.
 You can do it using "mut_index.py" script in the "supply" directory:

 ```shell